embedded-machine-learning/Cpp-NN/README.md

 # ARM
 ## Compiler
 We used STM32CubeIDE 1.15.0 with the Tool chain: 'GNU Tools for STM32 (12.3.rel1)'.
-It does not compile with 13.3.rel1 .

 We're using C++20
 ## Flags
 We're compiling with O3 or Ofast.
-Os breaks the compiler sometimes as it stops inline some parts, which leads to insane overhead.
-Othertimes its realy slow as it didn't inline data loading (and branches instead).
+Os does not always inline ´__attribute__((always_inline))´ functions, which breaks design choises of this framework.
+Most data access is behind 3-4 of such functions, and only if they are inlined they can be fully resolved at compiletime leading to zero overhead and essentailly raw pointer operations.

 ### GCC Compiler
 -flto